JamesPImes/pyTRS/guides/readme.md

 ```
 ...becomes `'154n97w14: Norhaest qrter` (or `'154s97w14'` if configured to assume 'South' townships).

-And I should also point out that all of the examples in these guides and in the code and its comments are dummy data or arbitrarily chosen.
+And I should also point out that all examples in these guides and in the code and its comments are dummy data or arbitrarily chosen.